cccorn/cccorn.github.io/_pages/cv.md

 IEEE Transactions on Circuits and Systems for Video Technology, IEEE Transactions on Intelligent Transportation Systems.

-**Journal Editor:** Guest Editor of Special Issue "The Role of Entropy in Quantum Computation and Algorithms", 2025-2026.
+**Journal Editor:** Guest Editor of Special Issue "[The Role of Entropy in Quantum Computation and Algorithms](https://www.mdpi.com/journal/entropy/special_issues/1WX3RY33N0)", Entropy, 2025-2026.